pzehner/dependencmake/README.md

     git_hash: 25481515
 ```

-More info on the accepted parameters in the configuration file section.
+More info on the accepted parameters in the [configuration file](#configuration-file) section.

 The program accepts several actions:

 - `list` to list dependencies collected in the configuration file;
-- `fetch` to fetch dependencies on local disk.
+- `fetch` to fetch dependencies and copy them on local disk;
+- `build` to fetch and build dependencies;
+- `install` to fetch, build and install dependencies.

+## Configuration file

+The configuration file uses the [YAML format](https://en.wikipedia.org/wiki/YAML).
+It stores dependencies information in the `dependencies` key as a list.
+Each item contains the following possible keys:

+- `name`:
+  Name of the dependency, used for display.
+  Mandatory;
+- `url`:
+  URL where to get the dependency.
+  Can be a Git repository, online only (must end by .git),
+  an archive, online or local (must end by .zip, .tar, .tar.bz2, .tbz2, .tar.gz, .tgz, .tar.xz or .txz),
+  or a plain directory, local only.
+  Mandatory;
+- `git_hash`:
+  Git hash to checkout to in case of Git repository.
+  The hash can be a commit hash or a tag.
+  Optional;
+- `cmake_subdir`:
+  Subdirectory where to find the CMakeLists.txt file if it is not in the top directory.
+  Optional;
+- `cmake_args`:
+  Specific arguments to pass to CMake at configuration time.
+  Optional;
+- `jobs`:
+  Number of jobs to use when building the dependency.
+  By default, number of CPU cores * 2 + 1.
+  Optional.